 The Pai version of Honey, sadly, doesn’t have any new moves.
 But she does have her own slot in the roster code, as Bayles found out.
 It’s right after three unlockable characters — Mahler, Pepsiman and Kumachan — and before the other unlockable Honey costumes, the unlockable last boss B.M. and the version of Honey whose skirt can be broken off, which is another Japan-exclusive secret that’s apparently treated like a separate character.

-But there’s apparently no way to unlock Honey’s Pai costume through normal gameplay.
+But there’s seemingly no way to unlock Honey’s Pai costume through normal gameplay.
 So as Bayles explained on his blog, he had to redirect the code from one of the normally selectable characters to Pai Honey.
 For the patch he released today, he replaced Honey’s default version.

 For those wondering, breaking the top or bottom of the Pai costume makes Honey look the way she does in her default outfit, minus the skirt.